 Thule FreeWay 3

 - £100 / €170/ AU$300

 - Fits most hatchbacks and saloons/sedans

-Towbar or hitch mounted bike racks connect to a 1 1/4in or 2in receiver hitch that is mounted to your vehicle.
-They’re usually more expensive than other bike rack styles, but the ease of loading and unloading bikes, and not having to lift bikes onto the vehicle’s roof, make them a popular option.
+Towbar or hitch-mounted bike racks connect to a 1 1/4in or 2in receiver hitch that is mounted to your vehicle.
+They’re usually more expensive than other bike rack styles, but the ease of loading and unloading bikes, and not having to lift them onto the vehicle’s roof makes them a popular option.

 Most feature locks that secure the bike to the rack and the rack to the vehicle.
 Clever designs enable almost one-handed fitting, while hinged load sections provide access to the boot/tailgate of the vehicle without having to remove the bikes.

-Pros: Good ones are strong, and, as they’re behind the vehicle and out of the way of the main airflow, fuel consumption doesn’t suffer too much; loading and unloading bikes is super simple; security can be very good.
+- Pros: Good ones are strong, and because they’re behind the vehicle and out of the way of the main airflow, fuel consumption doesn’t suffer too much; loading and unloading bikes is super-simple; security can be very good

 Best towbar or hitch racks for bikes

 - Hauls up to three bikes (with additional tray)

 - Fits 20 to 29in wheels up to 3in tyres